-Table Name Base Information Appro Population Approach Source Methodology Assumptions Name Actual / Estimate Source Methodology Assumptions Table 5.1 Weighted average prices 5.1.a Volume Actual The PypIT system is the billing/invoicing system in place which provides the detailed breakdown of volumes and revenue data by service type and shipper as well as the corresponding contract information.
+Table Base Information Reference Item Population Approach Source Methodology Assumptions Name Actual / Estimate Course incurodorogy Assumptions Table 5.1 Weighted average prices 5.1.a Volume Actual The PypIT system is the billing/invoicing system in place which provides the detailed breakdown of volumes and revenue data by service type and shipper as well as the corresponding contract information.
 Hence, this would be the best source to provide data for the purposes of calculating the weighted average price since it is the only system that captures information related to revenue, volume and category breakdown and details in the same place.
 Data extracted from PypIT is compared and checked against SAP balances and reference tariffs before being categorised accordingly based on service type per details below.
-Where necessary data has been manually categorised as follows: Categorisation of Charge Method The "Postage Stamp Transportation Services" represents revenue and volumes associated with Firm Forward and As Available Backhaul Services.
+Where necessary data has been manually categorised as follows: Categorisation of Charge Method The "Postage Stamp Transportation Services" represents revenue and volumes associated with Firm Forward_services.
 Per Section 5 of the Guideline, these services are where the same charge is payable along the length of the pipeline, irrespective of the distance transported.
 Firm services are charged on a capacity basis i.e. Maximum Daily Quantity (MDQ), while Backhaul services are charged on a volumetric basis (i.e. actual deliveries).
 Volume Calculation The volume used in the weighted average price calculation is based on the service type.
 For Firm Services, volumes are based on MDQ.
 To obtain the total relevant volumes for a particular month, the MDQ needs to be multiplied out by the number of days in the month.
 For As Available Backhaul, the actual delivery volumes would apply.
-Volume data have been estimated for each service and charge reported in the template by adjusting raw data obtained from the PypIT reports.
-Manual calculations have been performed to A service is categorised as firm if the charges are not based on throughput.
+Volume data have been determined for each service and charge reported in the template by adjusting raw data obtained from the PypIT reports.
+Manual calculations have been Some specific charges / services are not relevant to the weighted average price calculation (i.e. not part of the service categories required under the weighted average price template as specified in Section 5 of the Guideline).
+This is discussed further below.
+In determining the total revenue to be used in calculating the weighted average price, there are certain service types which fall under " Other pipeline services (if relevant)" in Table 2.1.1 that were intentionally be omitted from the weighted average price calculation as it does not form part of the main pipeline revenue generating services.
+These services include: